top of page

 Figure 1: Ship Detection in Gulf of Kutch - 2019 vs 2020 - extracted using SAR (Sentinel-1) Imagery

-The Imagery has been captured by Sentinel-1A satellite which has a Spatial Resolution of 5m by 20m.
-The parameter for objects to be detected was kept at a minimum of 30m in length.
-Reducing it further would increase the number of False Detections i.e. some objects would be classified as ships but would not be Ships in reality but other objects at sea.
+The Imagery has been captured by Sentinel-1A satellite which has a spatial resolution of 5 m by 20 m.
+The parameter for objects to be detected was kept at a minimum of 30 meters in length.
+Reducing it further would increase the number of False Detections i.e. some at-sea objects would be wrongly classified as ships.

-The extent of accuracy depends on Geological factors, characteristics of the Satellite instrument, methodology of processing the Imagery dataset, and even having local knowledge about the Area of Observation.
+The extent of accuracy of Ship Detection depends on aspects such as structural properties of the object, type of illumination, methodology of processing the imagery dataset, and having practical knowledge about the study area.

 Ships appear brighter in SAR Imagery as compared to the dark water in background.
 This contrast facilitates ship detection using radar (SAR) satellite imagery.